What does poverty have to do with the plastic pollution problem?

 Offsetting is not an excuse to pollute.
 We recommend all organizations find a solution set that best suits their operations which includes a combination of reducing plastic wherever they can in their supply chains, reusing and recycling whenever possible, and only that which is left as essential plastic should be offset so that we can ensure it doesn't wind up in nature.

-How much of my plastic footprint do I need to offset to become plastic neutral?
+How much of my plastic footprint do I need to offset to become Net Zero Plastic Waste certified?

-To become Plastic Neutral Certified you must purchase plastic credits equivalent to your annual plastic footprint for the previous year, and commit to offsetting an additional 2 years minimum with PCX.
+To become Net Zero Plastic Waste (previously Plastic Neutral) Certified you must purchase plastic credits equivalent to your annual plastic footprint for the previous year, and commit to offsetting an additional 2 years minimum with PCX.

 Do I need to have my plastic footprint audited?